redseedtraining/redseed_api_docs/source/includes/_training.md

 `status` | text | 'Training', 'Coaching', 'NotStarted', 'Completed' - Training status.
 `percentComplete` | integer | How far through the training the user is.
 This is a percentage value.
 `seconds` | integer | How many seconds the trainee has spent on the training.
+`external_launch_url` | string | Optional URL for launching external training content.
+Used for external courses.
 `dateCreatedAt` | datetime | When the trainee was enrolled in the course.
 `dateStartedAt` | datetime | When the trainee started the training.
 `dateUpdatedAt` | datetime | When the training record was last updated.